-Another success in combatting persister cell infections by killing the cells as they sleep utilizes the This article is protected by copyright.
-All rights reserved spontaneous degradation of proteins by activating ClpP protease via the antibiotic acyldepsipeptide ADEP4 (Fig. 2) (Conlon et al. 2013).
-This method is effective since protein degradation can be made to be a spontaneous process; i.e., one that does not depend on cellular activity: ADEP4 removes the requirement for ATP with ClpP and makes the enzyme a nonspecific protease.
+Another success in combatting persister cell infections by killing the cells as they sleep utilizes the spontaneous degradation of proteins by activating ClpP protease via the antibiotic acyldepsipeptide ADEP4 (Fig. 2) (Conlon et al., 2013).
+This method is effective since protein degradation can be made to be a spontaneous process; that is, one that does not depend on cellular activity: ADEP4 removes the requirement for ATP with ClpP and makes the enzyme a nonspecific protease.
 ADEP4 increased protein degradation in S. aureus stationary cells (persister cells were not tested) and was effective against S. aureus infections in a mouse model and effective against S. aureus biofilms.
-However, ADEP4 is not effective on its own and must be combined with other antibiotics like rifampicin (Conlon et al. 2013).
+However, ADEP4 is not effective on its own and must be combined with other antibiotics like rifampicin (Conlon et al., 2013).
 Also, ClpP null mutants arise rapidly which would allow the cells to escape the effects of this treatment.

-By first screening 85,000 compounds that prevent the death of C. elegans infected with methicillin-resistant S. aureus (MRSA) followed by screening the 101 hits for cell permeabilization of MRSA persister cells via Sytox Green, NH125 (1-hexadecyl-2-methyl-3-(phenylmethyl)-1H-imidazolium iodide) was identified that is effective in killing MRSA by permeabilizing its membrane (Kim et al. 2015).
+By first screening 85,000 compounds that prevent the death of C. elegans infected with methicillin-resistant S. aureus (MRSA) followed by screening the 101 hits for cell permeabilization of MRSA persister cells via Sytox Green, NH125 (1-hexadecyl-2-methyl-3-[phenylmethyl]-1H-imidazolium iodide) was identified that is effective in killing MRSA by permeabilizing its membrane (Kim et al., 2015).
 This compound was also effective in causing biofilm dispersal.
 The nematode screen that was utilized has the advantage that only compounds that are non-toxic are identified.

-Pyrazinamide (Fig. 2), an analog of nicotinamide, is used in short course chemotherapy (along with isoniazid, ethambutol, and rifampin) for Mycobacterium tuberculosis infections and kills sleeping persister cells by corrupting the trans-translation process that recovers stalled ribosomes (Shi et al. 2011).
-Pyrazinamide probably enters cells passively and is converted to pyrazinoic acid which binds RpsA, a key protein in trans translation.
+Pyrazinamide (Fig. 2), an analog of nicotinamide, is used in short course chemotherapy (along with isoniazid, ethambutol, and rifampicin) for Mycobacterium tuberculosis infections and kills sleeping persister cells by corrupting the trans-translation process that recovers stalled ribosomes (Shi et al., 2011).
+Pyrazinamide probably enters cells passively and is converted to pyrazinoic acid which binds RpsA, a key protein in trans-translation.
 Use of pyrazinamide has reduced tuberculosis treatments from nine to 12 months to six months.
-The same group has also had success in killing the persister cells of Borrelia burgdorferi which causes Lyme disease by combining three antibiotics, the lipopeptide daptomycin, the beta-lactam cefoperazone, and tetracycline-class doxycycline (Feng et al. 2015).
-Daptomycin was identified by screening a FDA-approved drug library of 1524 antibiotics that have activity against stationary phase B. burgdorferi persisters using a high-throughput SYBR Green I/propidium iodide assay, but has little activity on actively-growing cells so combining it with antibiotics that kill actively-growing B. burgdorferi cells proved effective in eradicating the most persistent microcolony cells of B. burgdorferi.
+The same group has also had success in killing the persister cells of B. burgdorferi which causes Lyme disease by combining three antibiotics, the lipopeptide daptomycin, the β -lactam cefoperazone, and tetracycline-class doxycycline

+(Feng et al., 2015).
+Daptomycin was identified by screening a FDA-approved drug library of 1,524 antibiotics that have activity against stationary phase B. burgdorferi persisters using a high-throughput SYBR Green I/propidium iodide assay, but has little activity on actively growing cells so combining it with antibiotics that kill actively growing B. burgdorferi cells proved effective in eradicating the most persistent microcolony cells of B. burgdorferi.

-Linear cationic antimicrobial peptides (Fig. 2) containing Trp/Arg-repeats have also been used to kill E. coli This article is protected by copyright.
-All rights reserved persisters and reduce their numbers by up to 1000 at 80 $\mu$ M (Chen et al. 2011).
+Linear cationic antimicrobial peptides (Fig. 2) containing Trp/Arg-repeats have also been used to kill E. coli persisters and reduce their numbers by up to 1,000-fold at 80 μ M (Chen et al., 2011).
 These compounds were also effective for killing planktonic and biofilm cells, and caused biofilm dispersal.
-Antimicrobial peptides disrupt the cell membrane and have activity against bacteria, viruses, and fungi (Izadpanah and Gallo 2005).
-In a clever strategy utilizing antimicrobial peptides, a 12 aa antimicrobial peptide has been tethered to the aminoglycoside tobramycin (Pentobra, Fig. 2) so that the tobramycin moiety allows the hybrid compound to enter persister cells and then the combination of the translation-inhibiting antibiotic and peptide kills E. coli and S. aureus persister cells (up to a million-fold reduction in cell numbers) (Schmidt et al. 2014).
+Antimicrobial peptides disrupt the cell membrane and have activity against bacteria, viruses, and fungi (Izadpanah and Gallo, 2005).
+In a clever strategy utilizing antimicrobial peptides, a 12 aa antimicrobial peptide has been tethered to the aminoglycoside tobramycin (Pentobra, Fig. 2) so that the tobramycin moiety allows the hybrid compound to enter persister cells and then the combination of the translation-inhibiting antibiotic and peptide kills E. coli and S. aureus persister cells (up to a million-fold reduction in cell numbers) (Schmidt et al., 2014).